-There’s nothing like that “fresh Mac” feeling, when everything is clean and running like new.
-A healthy Mac boosts productivity by working well and eliminating down time.
-How to achieve this wonderful state?
+There’s nothing like that “fresh Mac” feeling when everything is clean and running like new.
+A healthy Mac boosts productivity by working well and eliminating downtime.
+So, how to achieve this wonderful state?
 There are three ways.

-The third option is more economical, safer, significantly simpler and comes in two parts.
-First, reclaim disk space by removing unwanted, troublesome files and two, perform routine maintenance to keep your Mac in tip-top shape.
-A utility like CleanMyMac 3 lets you do all of that quickly, effectively and best of all, without having to clean reinstall OS X.
+The third option is more economical, safer, significantly simpler, and comes in two parts.
+First, reclaim disk space by removing unwanted, troublesome files, and two, perform routine maintenance to keep your Mac in tip-top shape.
+Again, a utility like CleanMyMac X lets you do all of that quickly, effectively, and, best of all, without reinstalling macOS.

-In this article you’ll learn how to clean up your Mac and get it running beautifully.
+In this article, you’ll learn how to clean up your Mac and get it running beautifully.
 But first, I’ll look at performing a clean installation for those interested in that route.
-It’s burdensome, but possible.
-Here’s what you need to know about performing a fresh install of OS X.
+It’s burdensome but possible.
+So here’s what you need to know about performing a fresh install of macOS.

 Clean up your Mac with a fresh install — the drastic way.

-That’s “everything” as in every last thing.
-If you’re still game, here’s what you need to know before doing a clean install of OS X El Capitan.
+That’s “everything,” as in every last thing.
+So, if you’re still game, here’s what you need to know before doing a clean install.

-- This probably goes without saying, but make reliable backups of your entire boot drive in several ways.
+- Make reliable backups of your entire boot drive in several ways.

 - Move important files to an online storage service like Dropbox plus a local external drive.